typestack/class-transformer/README.md

 ## What is class-transformer[⬆](#table-of-contents)

-In JavaScript there are two types of objects:
+In JavaScript, there are two types of objects:

 - plain (literal) objects
 - class (constructor) objects

-Plain objects are objects that are instances of `Object` class.
+Plain objects are objects that are instances of the `Object` class.
-Sometimes they are called **literal** objects, when created via `{}` notation.
+Sometimes they are called **literal** objects, when created via the `{}` notation.
-Class objects are instances of classes with own defined constructor, properties and methods.
+Class objects are instances of classes with their own defined constructor, properties and functions.
-Usually you define them via `class` notation.
+Usually, you define them with the `class` notation.
 So, what is the problem?

-Sometimes you want to transform plain javascript object to the ES6 **classes** you have.
+Sometimes, you want to transform plain javascript object to the ES6 **classes** you have.
-For example, if you are loading a json from your backend, some api or from a json file, and after you `JSON.parse` it you have a plain javascript object, not instance of class you have.
+For example, if you are loading JSON from your backend, from some API or from a JSON file, after you `JSON.parse()` it, you have a plain JavaScript object, not an instance of your class.

-For example you have a list of users in your `users.json` that you are loading:
+For example, you are loading a list of users from your `users.json`:

 ```json
 [